How to Plan for Long-Term Care

 To find long-term care for yourself or someone else:

 Ask questions.
-Your state's office of the long-term care ombudsman can provide information about specific nursing homes.
+Your state's office of the long-term care ombudsman can give information about specific

-For further information, visit the National Institute on Aging, the Eldercare Locator, and the Centers for Medicare and Medicaid Services.
+For more information, visit the National Institute on Aging, the Eldercare Locator, and the Centers for Medicare and Medicaid Services.